-Pieter Bruegel authentication from $175.
-Pieter Bruegel appraisal from $25.
-Pieter Bruegel certificates of authenticity (COA).
-Pieter Bruegel analysis, research, scientific tests, full authentications.
+We perform Pieter Bruegel art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Pieter Bruegel or we will sell it for you.

 Pieter Bruegel was born near Breda around the time of 1525-1530.
 The early details of his life are a bit unclear.
 Historians tell us that he probably was apprenticed to Pieter Coeck van Aelst, a sculptor, architect, and designer of tapestry and stained glass.
 Bruegel later married his daughter.

 As a young adult, Bruegel traveled abroad to various places.
 In Rome, he met Giulio Clovio, a well-known painter and miniaturist.
 Back in Antwerp, Bruegel began working for Hieronymus Cock who was an engraver.
 Bruegel’s work pleased Cock, and he was employed on many projects.
 This set the path for Bruegel’s continued success as both a painter and designer of prints.

 In 1563, Bruegel married Mayken, Coeck’s daughter.
 He was surrounded by artists.
 Even his mother-in-law was a painter.
 She would later give painting lessons to his sons.

 In 1564, Bruegel was commissioned for a large project by a wealthy Antwerp merchant named Nicolaes Jonghelinck.
 This led to a collection of The Months.
 Unfortunately, only 5 of the 12 paintings survived.

 In the last 6 years of his life, Bruegel’s paintings began to show influence of Italian Renaissance art.
 The figures in his paintings were now larger and more easily viewable.